ZeldOcarina/nu-dentistry/dental-financing.md

   heading: RELAX AND LET US HANDLE THE HARD PART
   text:
   superheading: OUR OFFICE MAKES SURE YOU HAVE NOTHING TO WORRY ABOUT WHEN IT COMES
-    TO YOUR DENTAL FINANCING IN HOUSTON.
+    TO YOUR DENTAL FINANCING IN HOUSTON
   button:
     text: Request an appointment
     url: ''